ucbepic/docetl/docs/execution/optimizing-pipelines.md

 First, we'll optimize the `extract_medications` operation.
 Set `optimize: True` for this operation and run the optimizer.
 Review the changes and integrate them into your pipeline.

-Next, optimize the `unnest_medications` operation in the same manner.
-The optimizer may suggest adding a resolve operation at this point.
-If so, add it to your pipeline and set `optimize: True` to let the optimizer configure blocking and thresholds.
+Then, optimize the `summarize_prescriptions` operation by setting `optimize: True` and running `docetl build pipeline.yaml` again.
+The optimizer may suggest adding a resolve operation at this point, and will automatically configure blocking and thresholds.

-Finally, optimize the `summarize_prescriptions` operation.
 After completing all steps, your optimized pipeline might look like this:

 ### Optimized Pipeline